-An estimated 43.5 million Americans, or nearly one in every five American adults, serve as unpaid family caregivers.
-As of 2013, family caregivers provided an estimated \$470 billion in uncompensated long-term care.
-These caregivers are most likely to be caring for a parent or parent-in-law, but among the oldest caregivers, those age 75 and above, caring for a spouse is more common than caring for a parent or parent-in-law.
+parent-in-law, but among the oldest caregivers, those age 75 and above, caring for a spouse is more common than caring for a parent or parent-in-law.
 The majority (53 percent) of these caregivers are age 50 and above, with 34 percent of all caregivers falling between the ages of 50 and 64.
 Many of these caregivers continue to work while providing care to a loved one, with 21 percent of caregivers age 65 and above reporting that they are employed.
-Working full-time is more common among the younger of these two groups, with 60 percent of working caregivers ages 50 to 64 working full time compared to 33 percent of working caregivers age 65 and above.171
+Vorking full-time is more common among the younger of these two groups, with 60 percent of working caregivers ages 50 to 64 working full time compared to 33 percent of working caregivers age 65 and above.
+On the second state of the sec

 As the population continues to age, the demand for informal caregiving will increase and aging workers increasingly will be faced with balancing work and caregiving roles.
-According to one estimate, roughly 40 percent of adults over the age of 50 have parents or parents-in-law that may require care, and approximately 20 percent have parents already in poor health.172 A 2012 survey also found that 59 percent of adults in their 50s and 38 percent of adults ages 60 and above said it seemed very or somewhat likely that they will have to care for an older family member in the future.
-173
+According to one estimate, roughly 40 percent of adults over the age of 50 have parents or parents-in-law that may require care, and approximately 20 percent have parents already in poor health.
+A 2012 survey also found that 59 percent of adults in their 50s and 38 percent of adults ages 60 and above said it seemed very or somewhat likely that they will have to care for an older family member in the future.
+In the future.

-While the aging of America's population will result in more workers caring for elderly family members, the Senate Special Committee on Aging held a hearing in March 2017 highlighting that a new trend is also emerging: the need to care for children left behind by the opioid epidemic.174 Approximately 2.6 million children nationwide are being raised by grandparents or other extended family or friends because their parents are unable to care for them, and the number of children in this situation is increasing. $^{\rm 175}$ The opioid epidemic has caused upheaval in families across the nation and has resulted in a number of older Americans taking responsibility for their grandchildren.
-176 Grandparents have reported returning to work after retirement, or staying in the workforce longer to pay for the unanticipated costs of raising grandchildren.
+While the aging of America's population will result in more workers caring for elderly family members, the Senate Special Committee on Aging held a hearing in March highlighting that a new trend is also emerging: the need to care for children left behind by the opioid epidemic.
+Approximately 2.6 million children nationwide are being raised by grandparents or other extended family or friends because their parents are unable to care for them, and the number of children in this situation is increasing.
+The opioid epidemic has caused upheaval in families across the nation and has resulted in a number of older Americans taking responsibility for their grandchildren.
+Grandparents have reported returning to work after retirement, or staying in the workforce longer to pay for the unanticipated costs of raising grandchildren.
 Some of these grandparents also serve double caregiver roles, caring for both their grandchildren and, in many cases, for another older individual, such as an aging spouse.